reactioncommerce/catalyst/styleguide/src/sections/LocalDevelopment.md

 yarn run build
 ```

-- Next, `cd` into the local version of the repository you'd like to use the local `Component Library` inside.
+- Next, `cd` into the local version of the repository you'd like to use the local `Catalyst Library` inside.
 Add the following line to the `volumes:` portion of the `docker-compose.yml` file:

 Inside `Reaction Storefront`: